Hypooxanthine/Vroom/README.md

 - Please check branch V1 to see previously implemented features (with SFML rendering).
 Most of them will be implemented in V2 too.

 ## Known problems

+- Unbinding trigger and custom event inputs is buggy.